ytdl-org/youtube-dl/README.md

-youtube-dl - download videos from youtube.com or other video platforms
+youtube-dl—download videos from youtube.com or other video platforms

 - [INSTALLATION](#installation)
 - [DESCRIPTION](#description)